 For more information, visit the Education Agents page.

 The ESOS agency for Schools*

-Under the ESOS legislation, the Secretary of the Department of Education, Skills and Employment, is the ESOS agency for schools.
+Under the ESOS legislation, the Secretary of the Department of Education is the ESOS agency for schools.
 The department endeavours to perform the duties in a fair, transparent, efficient and effective way, consistent with the Regulator Performance Framework.

 The ESOS Agency for Schools RPF Report 2020-21 contains the agency's self-assessment results against the Performance Metrics for ESOS Regulator (for schools), developed by the department.

 *Including a small number of dual sector (school and higher education or school and VET) and multi sector (school, higher education and VET) providers.

 - All feedback should be forwarded to the ESOS compliance mailbox at firstname.lastname@example.org.

 The Department of Education has developed Guiding Principles for VET in schools delivered to overseas students.